Search

 • Demonstrate an appropriate theoretical foundation for computer science.

-• Develop software engineering proficiency.
+• Develop software-engineering proficiency.

 • Cultivate problem-solving and critical-thinking skills.